Dawn of the Dead (2004 film): Plot

-After finishing a long shift as a nurse in the Milwaukee area, Ana Clark returns to her suburban neighborhood and her husband, Luis.
-Caught up in a scheduled date night, they miss several emergency news bulletins.
-The next morning, a zombified neighborhood girl, Vivian, enters their bedroom and kills Luis, who immediately reanimates and attacks Ana.
-She flees the chaotic neighborhood in her car, crashes, and passes out.
+After completing a nursing shift in the Milwaukee area, Ana returns home to her husband, Luis.
+Because they are distracted during the evening, they miss emergency news reports.
+The next morning, a zombified neighbor girl enters their bedroom and kills Luis.
+He quickly reanimates and attacks Ana, who escapes through the chaotic neighborhood, crashes her car, and loses consciousness.

-Upon awakening, Ana joins police sergeant Kenneth Hall, electronics salesman Michael, petty criminal Andre and his pregnant wife Luda.
-They break into a nearby mall and are attacked by a zombified security guard, who scratches Luda.
-Three living guards — C.J., Bart, and Terry — force them to surrender their weapons in exchange for refuge.
-Together they secure the mall.
-On the roof, they see another survivor, Andy, stranded in his gun store across the zombie-infested parking lot.
-The group notices a military helicopter and attempts to get the pilot's attention, but to no avail.
+When she wakes, Ana joins police sergeant Kenneth Hall, electronics salesman Michael, and Andre, a criminal, with his pregnant wife, Luda.
+They enter a nearby shopping mall, where an infected security guard attacks them.
+Three uninfected guards, C.J., Bart, and Terry, disarm them but allow them to stay.
+After securing the mall, the group sees another survivor, Andy, trapped in his gun store across the parking lot.
+They also spot a military helicopter but fail to attract the pilot's attention.

-The next day, a delivery truck carrying survivors enters the lot, pursued by zombies.
-C.J. and Bart want to turn them away but are overruled and disarmed.
-The newcomers include Norma, Steve, Tucker, Monica, Glen, Frank and his daughter Nicole.
-Another woman is too ill to walk; she is wheeled inside, only to die and reanimate.
-After she is killed, the group determines the disease is passed by bites.
-Frank, who has been bitten, elects to be isolated.
-When he dies and turns, Kenneth shoots him.
-Andre leaves to see Luda, who has hidden her scratch.
+The next day, a truck carrying survivors reaches the mall while pursued by zombies.
+Although C.J. and Bart want to refuse them entry, the others intervene.
+The newcomers consist of Norma, Steve, Tucker, Monica, Glen, Frank, and Frank's daughter, Nicole, plus a gravely ill woman who dies, reanimates, and is killed.
+The group realizes that bites spread the infection.
+Frank, who has been bitten, isolates himself; after he turns, Kenneth shoots him.
+Andre then goes to Luda, who has hidden a scratch wound.

-Kenneth and Andy start a friendship, communicating with messages written on whiteboards; romance also buds between Ana and Michael, and Nicole and Terry.
-When the power goes out, C.J., Bart, Michael and Kenneth go to the parking garage to activate the emergency generator; they find a friendly dog named Chips, signifying a breach.
-Zombies attack and kill Bart, forcing the others to douse the zombies in gas and set them ablaze.
-Meanwhile, Luda — tied up by Andre — dies giving birth and reanimates as Norma checks on the couple.
-When Norma kills the zombified Luda, Andre snaps; they exchange gunfire and both are killed.
-The others arrive to find a zombie infant, which they kill immediately.
-The group plans to get to the local marina, find Steve's yacht and travel to an island on Lake Michigan.
-They reinforce two shuttle buses from the parking garage for their escape.
+As weeks pass, Kenneth and Andy begin communicating by whiteboard, while Ana grows closer to Michael and Nicole bonds with Terry.
+When the power fails, C.J., Bart, Michael, and Kenneth go to the parking garage to restore the emergency generator and discover a breach, signaled by a friendly dog named Chips.
+Zombies kill Bart, and the others set them on fire.
+Elsewhere, Luda, restrained by Andre, dies during childbirth and reanimates.
+Norma kills her, leading to a gunfight in which both Norma and Andre die.
+The others find and kill the zombie infant.
+The survivors then decide to reach a marina, take Steve's yacht, and sail to an island on Lake Michigan.
+They reinforce two shuttle buses for the escape.